pl-wnifc/humdrum-nifc-text/README.md

 - name of krn file to which text refers to
 - filename/database ID
 - filename/databes of editorial transcription of thet text
+- filenames/repository ID's for scans of the source

 ## Editorial trenscription